lcsavb/lcsavb.github.io/content/posts/2024-01-09-automating-to-automate.md

 ## Final thoughts

-Was it the best way?
-Well, maybe.
-Nevertheless, it was much faster than doing it all by hand and I learned a lot about Python and the important lesson of being more organized and thorough with documentation!
+It was much faster - and certainly less boring - than doing it all by hand and I learned a lot about Python and the important lesson of being more organized and thorough with documentation!

+It took me about 10 hours to code everything.
+Had I done it manually, considering 10 minutes per medication and 500 different drugs, it would have taken me 80 hours.
+A net savings of approximately 70 hours.

 So, in broad strokes, that was what I did to gather the data needed to start my project.
 Lastly, I wrote some Python code to populate the database and correct the remaining errors in the data.
 These scripts can be found at: https://github.com/lcsavb/autocusto/tree/master/processos/db.